-Note to Mac users: The "Passphrase" option will not operate with Apple® AirPort[®].
+Note to Mac users: The "Passphrase" option will not operate with Apple® AirPort®.
 To configure encryption for your Mac computer, set the encryption using the manual method described in the next section.

-- 1. Select "128-bit WEP" or "64-bit WEP" from the drop-down menu. - After selecting your WEP encryption mode, you can enter your WEP key manually by typing in the hex values in the space provided, or you can type a passphrase in the "PassPhrase" field and click "Generate" to create a WEP key from the passphrase.
+- 1. Select "128-bit WEP" or "64-bit WEP" from the drop-down menu. - 2.
+After selecting your WEP encryption mode, you can enter you WEP key manually by typing in the hex WEP key manually, or you can type a passphrase in the "PassPhrase" field and click "Generate" to create a WEP key from the passphrase.
 Click "Apply Changes" to finish.
 You must now set all of your clients to match these settings.